rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 ## Phase 3 — Multi-Chain Dominance

 RZR contracts deploy natively on the top five smart-contract ecosystems, all governed by a single cross-chain voting layer that prevents fractured liquidity or fork risk.
-A universal staking portal lets users delegate in one click, regardless of which chain their tokens live on, and routing logic automatically chases the best yield.&#x20;
+A universal staking portal lets users delegate in one click, regardless of which chain their tokens live on, and routing logic automatically chases the best yield.

-The meme engine scales too: cross-chain tournaments crown seasonal “Meme Lords,” limited NFT drops commemorate inside jokes, and collaborations with flagship memecoins amplify reach.&#x20;
+The meme engine scales too: cross-chain tournaments crown seasonal “Meme Lords,” limited NFT drops commemorate inside jokes, and collaborations with flagship memecoins amplify reach.

 Exchange reach leapfrogs too: regional Tier-1 CEXs add RZR spot and perp markets, bringing real-time price discovery to millions who have never used a Web3 wallet.
 By year-end, Rezerve aims to rank among the world’s ten largest corporate or DAO Bitcoin treasuries—a hard-asset signal that backs the meme with metal.